-For the first time ever, anyone who lived or worked at Camp Lejeune for at least 30 days between August 1953 and December 1987 may now be eligible for compensation.
+For the first time ever, anyone who lived or worked at Camp Lejeune for at least 30 days between August 1953 and December 1987 may now be eligible for compensation for any related issues.

 Between August 1, 1953 and December 31, 1987, drinking water at U.S. Marine Corps Base Camp Lejeune in Jacksonville, North Carolina may have been contaminated with a variety of potentially cancer-causing chemicals.